 Production systems begin to look messy when you create semi-organized tables to facilitate reporting.
 The line between what is required for your application and what is required for reporting can blur.
 If you continue down this path, you will create a monolithic system that will seem impossible to escape.

-Data ingestion kicks in when you feel like there is a single point of failure for your company’s analytics and reporting.
+Data indigestion kicks in when you feel like there is a single point of failure for your company’s analytics and reporting.

 You start to ask yourself questions.
 Why can we only have 3 months of history?
 Why do we have so much business logic in so many different places?
 Procedures?
 SQL?
 Code?
 Reports?
 Who started a query that is hogging all the resources on the cluster?
 Why doesn’t our nightly processing doesn’t finish at night?
 Why does everything go down when there is maintenance?

-Data ingestion kicks in when you feel like you have more microservices than you can manage.
+Data indigestion kicks in when you feel like you have more microservices than you can manage.

 You ask yourself questions, again.
 Why do we have ten times as many repositories as we have developers?
 Why does it take us days to figure out which repository to make changes in when we need to fix something?
 Does anyone know how everything works?
 Our most senior person working on this custom microservice spaghetti was only hired six months ago.
 She has to manage a five year old framework designed by an architect that left three years ago?
 How can we hire enough people to maintain this system?